ZakShearman/mc-tower-defence/README.md

 ## Project Status

-A live version is availabe on towerdefence.cc, although it's not ready for production yet and is still in dev.
+A live **ALPHA** version is availabe on k8s.emortal.dev.
+It is still under heavy development and not ready for release.
 Feel free to use the project for fun and experimentation.

 ## Requirements

   - Java 17+
   - 256MB RAM (recommended 512MB)

+## Running Locally

+You can run TowerDefence locally!
+This is only intended for development usage so it functions a bit differently but you can totally play locally.

+1. Clone the project
+2. Open the project in your IDE
+3. Create a run configuration to run the class `pink.zak.minestom.towerdefence.TowerDefenceServer`.
+Set these environment variables: `DEV_MODE=true;ENABLE_TEST_MODE=false`
+4. Run the server and execute `/forcestart` to start the game.

+⚠️ Some features may be missing as they depend on our production servers (e.g. player data saving and game history) ⚠️ You will see quite a few things being logged as disabled.
+These are other features part of our core production system.
+That's fine.